build-server-protocol/build-server-protocol/docs/bsp.md

   def parent: Option[BuildTargetIdentifier]

   /** The build targets defined by the sbt build represented
     * in this target.
-It can contain scala targets or sbt build
+It can contain normal project targets or sbt
-    * targets if this target represents an sbt meta-meta build. */ def definedTargets: List[Json]
+    * build targets if this target represents an sbt meta-meta build. */ def definedTargets: List[BuildTargetIdentifier]
 }
 ```

+For example, say we have a project in `/foo/bar` defining projects `A` and `B` and two meta builds
+`M1` (defined in `/foo/bar/project`) and `M2` (defined in `/foo/bar/project/project`).

+The sbt build target for `M1` will have `A` and `B` as the defined targets and `M2` as the parent.
+Similarly, the sbt build target for `M2` will have `M1` as the defined target and no parent.

-Clients can use this information to reconstruct the tree of sbt meta builds in a simple way.
+Clients can use this information to reconstruct the tree of sbt meta builds.
 The
 `parent` information can be defined from `definedTargets` but it's provided by the server to
 simplify the data processing on the client side.